NEW STUDY: L-CARNITINE SUPPLEMENTS MAY INCREASE YOUR RISK OF HEART DISEASE

 BREAKING NEWS!

 Thirty-five years ago, in 1983, I was the first to introduce and bring l-carnitine to America from Japan as a supplement during my 27 years as Head of Product Development at Twinlab (1974-2001.)
 Today l-carnitine is an extremely popular supplement.
 I have ceased taking L-carnitine as a dietary supplement for many years because of the lack research supporting L-carnitine for weight loss, fat loss, exercise performance and of course the concern of TMAO and its involvement in cardiovascular disease risk.
 L-carnitine is an important chemical found in mitochondria – the cells’ energy centers – where it helps break down long-chain fatty acids and promotes oxygen consumption.
+Despite its role in energy production, the question remains about l carnitine heart health and whether it truly benefits the cardiovascular system.
 A study published in the International Journal of Sports Nutrition and Exercise Metabolism showed that L-carnitine supplementation combined with aerobic training does not promote weight loss.
 A most recent study published in the Scandinavian Journal of Medicine & Science in Sports in 2018 found that increasing muscle carnitine during 24 weeks of HIIT (high-intensity interval training) did not enhance muscle metabolic adaptations or performance gains beyond those with HIIT alone.
 An Iranian meta-analysis (combination of many studies) showed that supplementing L-carnitine had no effect on physical performance.

 In the most recent study from the Journal of Clinical Investigation, it was acknowledged that l-carnitine has been shown to accelerate atherosclerosis in mice by the formation of TMAO in the GI tract.
 What’s most concerning in the recent Journal of Clinical Investigation study that l-carnitine supplementation, even among vegan/vegetarians, has an effect on gut microbiota and can increase TMAO.
 It is clear from this study that chronic l-carnitine supplementation stimulates TMAO concentrations in humans